Streams

 Listing 17-38: Aligning the types of the the intervals stream with the type of the messages stream

 That gets us almost to where we need to be.
 Everything type checks.
 If you run this, though, there will be two problems.
 First, it will never stop!
-You will need to stop it with ctrl-c.
+You’ll need to stop it with ctrl-c.
 Second, the messages from the English alphabet will be buried in the midst of all the interval counter messages:

 --snip--